 Hang On Back Filters

-A Power filter is without a doubt the most common aquarium filter.
-A standard power filter hangs on the back of the fish tank, these filters are easy to maintain.
+A Power filter is, without a doubt, the most common aquarium filter.
+The reason behind it being common is because they provide excellent mechanical, chemical and biological filtration.
+A standard power filter hangs on the back of the fish tank; these filters are easy to maintain.
 Easy to install, and provides both mechanical and biological filtration and also chemical filtration.

 One of the types of external filter is Canister Filter.
-A Canister Filter is a common accessory in large aquariums or tanks which house a lot of fish.
+The canister filter is a great aquarium filter for tanks with a capacity of 40 gallons or more.
+A Canister Filter is a standard filtration system in large aquariums or tanks which house a lot of fish.
 This filter usually finds its place beneath the aquarium.
-Each canister will have a different location to hold each different types of media, the larger canister will have more filter media.
+Each canister will have a different location to hold each different types of media; the larger canister will have more filter media.

 A sump filter is nothing but an aquarium with all the filtration media, water pump, and heater.
-Sump filter is customizable, you can build it according to your choice.
-Generally, we place sump filter beneath the aquarium.
+Sump filter is customizable; you can build it according to your choice.
+Generally, we place a sump filter beneath the aquarium.
 Traditionally, sump filters were used in marine tanks where good water quality is essential.
-Nowadays as freshwater tanks are getting bigger and people start keeping larger fish, sump filters are getting popular because of its superb effective and efficient filtration they offer.
-If you are interested in sump system please read the following article: “Sump Filter“
+Nowadays, as freshwater tanks are getting bigger and people start keeping larger fish, sump filters are getting popular; this is because of its superb effective and efficient filtration they offer.
+If you are interested in the sump system, please read the following article: “Sump Filter.”

 So, here we come to an end of the article.
 My final tip for you is that when purchasing an aquarium filter for your fish tank; the most important factor to consider is what filtration system suits your aquarium.
 You can always go with the filters that are a little higher in capacity than your aquarium requires.
 I run many aquariums in my breeding facility, and I use a big sump filter for a group of aquariums.
 So, my first recommendation is to use a sump system in your aquarium, if not use a canister filter they work just fine.